The Unvanquished (film): Production

 The film was made for Alain Delon's own company.
 It was distributed by MGM, for whom Delon had also made Any Number Can Win and Joy House.
 He had a five-picture deal with the studio and would go on to make Once a Thief and The Yellow Rolls-Royce for them.

+In popular culture

-A film still featuring Delon was used by English rock band The Smiths for the cover of their album The Queen Is Dead.
+A film still featuring Delon was used by the English rock band The Smiths for the cover of their album The Queen Is Dead.